 Questions about this NOFO?
-Check the Frequently Asked Questions available at https://arpa-e.energy.gov/fags.
-For questions that have not already been answered, email ARPA-E exchange email area and all area
+Check the Frequently Asked Questions available at https://arpa-e.energy.gov/faqs.
+For questions that have not already been answered, email ARPA-E-co@hq.doe.gov (with NOFO name and number in subject line).
+Problems with ARPA-E eXCHANGE?
+Email ExchangeHelp@hq.doe.gov (with NOFO name and number in subject line).

-46 Please see footnote 43 for list of Foreign Countries of Concern.
+$^{\rm 46}$ Please see footnote 43 for list of Foreign Countries of Concern.

-47 "Participation" includes any activities performed under an ARPA-E award, including, but not limited to, all work described in the milestone schedule of an award (commonly referred to as "Attachment 3" or the "Statement of Project Objectives (SOPO)") and any services that include testing, including services performed by vendors or consultants.
+&lt;sup>47 "Participation" includes any activities performed under an ARPA-E award, including, but not limited to, all work described in the milestone schedule of an award (commonly referred to as "Attachment 3" or the "Statement of Project Objectives (SOPO)") and any services that include testing, including services performed by vendors or consultants.
 Participation also includes activities that involve the procurement of foreign equipment or supplies.